tonyignitecode/recommend_movies/README.md

 - **Collaborative filtering engines**: these systems are widely used, and they try to predict the rating or preference that a user would give an item-based on past ratings and preferences of other users.
 Collaborative filters do not require item metadata like its content-based counterparts.

+### Simple Recommenders ###

+As described in the previous section, simple recommenders are basic systems that recommend the top items based on a certain metric or score.
+In this section, you will build a simplified clone of IMDB Top 250 Movies using metadata collected from IMDB.

+The following are the steps involved:

+Decide on the metric or score to rate movies on.

+Calculate the score for every movie.

+Sort the movies based on the score and output the top results.

+### Recommender Systems: ###
+1. User Based Recommender Systems
+2. Item Based Recommender Systems

+A recommender system is a subclass of information filtering system that seeks to predict the "rating" a user would give to an item.
+Mainly three types of recommendation systems in machine learning.

+1. Content Filtering: In this algorithm, we try finding items look alike.
+2. Collaborative Filtering: we try to search for look alike customers and offer products based on what his/her lookalike has chosen.
+This algorithm is very effective but takes a lot of time and resources.
+3. Hybrid Filtering: